sanmai/console/README.md

 3. Loading those that extend `Symfony\Component\Console\Command\Command`
 4. Filtering out vendored files
 5. Instantiating each command (commands that throw exceptions or errors are skipped)
+6. Discovering `CommandProviderInterface` implementations for commands with dependencies

 ## The Problem It Solves